Healthy Homes Assessment Kenepuru

 What We Do

-As building inspectors we handle all issues of professional home inspects.
-We are here to ensure you make the best choice when it comes to purchasing your next property.
+As building inspectors, we take on all aspects involved in professional house examinations.
+We are here to ensure you make the best choice when it comes to buying your next home.

-We consider your investment to be a serious one and conduct comprehensive checks to ensure you don’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the fun aspects of owning or purchasing an house.
+We are serious about your investment and conduct comprehensive examinations to make sure you don’t receive any expensive or unwelcome unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of purchasing or owning a home.

-We specialise in a range of solutions to make sure you are completely informed about the condition of any property that you might be contemplating buying or selling in addition to other solutions.
+We specialise in a variety of services to ensure you are fully updated on the condition of any property you could be considering buying or selling in addition to other services.

-We do not just work with you but we also work with some major clients, including the local authorities, banks, and insurance companies.
-They clearly are pleased with their peace of mind provided, by the data contained that we provide in our reports of building inspections.
+We do not just cooperate with you, we also work with big clients like local councils, banks, and insurance firms.
+They seem to appreciate our peace of mind provided, because of the information contained provided in our building inspection reports.

-With our systemised approach to your inspection of your home and the latest in technology for software that incorporates digital images into the document, you are able to actually see any problems that might be discovered.
-Through our detailed report, it is not surprising that we have so many clients who recommend our services to their family and friends.
+We have a systematic approach to inspecting your property and the latest software technology with digital photos embedded into the report, you are able to actually see any issues found.
+Thanks to our detailed reporting it’s no wonder that we have so many customers who recommend our service to family and friends.

 Get in Touch - Get Peace of Mind